 Up to this point we can recognize the following links: higher soil wetness produces larger CAPE and triggers earlier convective precipitation.
-This is a common feature among CTRL, E2, E3 and E4.
-Differences between these experiments -at least until February 5th- can be understood as a direct feedback between soil wetness amount and precipitation response: higher soil wetness leads to larger CAPE and associated precipitation.
+This is a common feature among CTRL, E2, E3, and E4.
+Differences between these experiments-at least until 5 February-can be understood as a direct feedback between soil wetness amount and precipitation response: higher soil wetness leads to larger CAPE and associated precipitation.

 Availability of surface moisture is maintained through this positive feedback between precipitation and surface conditions, leading to enhanced areal precipitation that characterizes all the experiments with normal or augmented moisture over SESA.
-This feedback, but with opposite sign is evident in the dry run E1.
-However this negative coupling is overcome by an external forcing (in this case, of synoptic scale) that increases CAPE -after February 3rd- and leads to marginal precipitation which increases the surface moisture, and changes E1 tendency, as a response to CAPE growth and the associated precipitation occurrence.
-After 7 days of simulation (by February 6) CAPE is above 800 J kg-1 even in E1, with peak values related to moister runs that reach 1600 J kg-1, while the amount of precipitation is considerable less for the drier runs.
+This feedback is also evident in the dry run E1, but now reversed (i.e., drier soil and less precipitation).
+However, this coupling is partially overcome by an external forcing (in this case, of the synoptic scale) that increases CAPE-after 3 February and leads to marginal precipitation, which increases the surface moisture, and changes E1 tendency, as a response to CAPE growth and the associated precipitation occurrence.
+After 7 days of simulation (by 6 February) CAPE is above 800 J kg-1 even in E1, with peak values related to moister runs that reach 1600 J kg-1, while the amount of precipitation is considerably less for the drier runs.